Medically reviewed by Kristin Hall, FNP

 The leaves of the tea tree are steamed to obtain the oil.
 That oil makes its way to shelves around the world, sold as an essential oil and an ingredient in hair, cosmetic, and medicinal products.

-In fact, the global tea tree oil market by 2025 is expected to reach $59.5 million, according to some estimates.
+In fact, Business Wire says that the global tea tree oil market by 2025 is expected to reach $59.5 million.

 Today, tea tree oil is used for many health and beauty purposes.
 It may contain antibacterial and anti-inflammatory properties, due in part to powerful components called terpenes.